aapen/aapen/doc/bootload.md

 As with any kernel on the RPi,
-_pijFORTHos_ boots from an SD card in the the built-in SD card slot.
+_pijFORTHos_ boots from an SD card in the built-in SD card slot.
 Basic instructions for preparing your SD card are on the [home page](/README.md).
 A more detailed description of the RPi boot process